kenshanta/sh-url-rtener/README.md

-## `SH(URL)T` A history backed - shortened version of any legit url 🤏🏼
+## `SH_URL-T` A history backed - shortened version of any legit url 🤏🏼

- This Node.js project is designed to shorten URLs and store their history, providing users with a convenient way to shorten and track their shortened links.
+ This Node.js backed-up project is designed to shorten URLs and store their history utilizing PostgresDB hosted on [Neon](https://neon.tech/docs/introduction) platform; providing users with a convenient way to shorten and track shared shortened links.

 ## TechStack:
 <div>